 top of page

-Community Pharmacy Consultation Service
+Community Pharmacy Referrals FAQs

 Our Patient Services Advisors will ask about your symptoms.
 If they indicate that you can best be helped by a pharmacist, you will be offered a same day private consultation with a community pharmacist at a local pharmacy.